 Random News:

-t's a lot harder than I thought it would be, and don't ask me why I am doing it, because honestly I have no idea.
+Today is day 19 of my "only wear dresses for all of June" quest.
+It's going well.
+It's a lot harder than I thought it would be, and don't ask me why I am doing it, because honestly I have no idea.
 I've started doubling dresses now, so things are less exciting as the ooh's and aah's of coworkers has died down.
 Tomorrow I will wear a new dress, so hopefully it'll be welcomed with some enthusiasm.
 I work 3 doors down from an independent dress shop (here we go with the independent again!
 Sheesh!)
 Tess, the owner, know my love for dresses, when she sees me walk by some days she'll call me in to show me new and exciting things.
 Problem is all her dresses are hand made by local designers, one of a kind, huge splurge types.
 So I can only afford to go in there once every 3 months or so.
 I only have 12 days left!
 Woot.
 That is all for this category.

 Everyday Life:

-"Marry someone intelligent, and always be
+"Marry someone intelligent, and always be fruga

 "Love is a good thing to keep close, regret nothing"

-"You look like goldie hawn
+"You look like goldie hawn"

 "Cinderella shoes and green skirts make me happy, girl you've made me happy, go home happy yourself"

-w, I've enclosed a few photos I snapped on the go of some of these beggars, they don't mind if you ask for a photo, they get grumpy if you just snag one with out permission.
+Well, that's all I have for now, I've enclosed a few photos I snapped on the go of some of these beggars, they don't mind if you ask for a photo, they get grumpy if you just snag one with out permission.

-mena here that I'm trying to grasp myself.
+There's a strange phenomena here that I'm trying to grasp myself.
 When the weather starts to get warm, we have "Ave Rats" come.
 They're kids, usually teens to mid-twenties, that migrate with the weather from the south all the way up here and even to Canada some times.
 They are technically homeless, all they own is carried on their backs.
 They don't look too grungie, they keep pretty clean finding friends on the street who will let them crash at their house for a couple nights.
 They usually have instruments and dogs with them, I've heard many a banjo diddy played by one such drifter.
 These kids have decided to not let society dictate how they will live, so they live as they please.
 Coming and going from here and there, making friends and family as they go.
 They're polite and understanding.
 They never beg, but they're open for help, they're courteous and never loud and obnoxious.
 Pretty much they're hippies, just a few generations younger, and less bell-bottoms.

 Work(s):